| Assessment weight : 40% | Due : Week 13 |

 the database.

-Next, write the code that loads the List
+Next, write the code that loads the List component with the

 appropriate stock information.
 Begin by writing the code for method

-, a routine which loads all stock information into the
+displayAll, a routine which loads all stock information into the

-component.
+List component.
 Then complete the implementation for method

-, a routine which loads the stock information for
+displayHighest, a routine which loads the stock information for

-the stock with the highest price change into the List
+the stock with the highest price change into the List component.
+Method

-must use method highestPriceChange
+displayHighest must use method highestPriceChange to

 determine which stock has the highest price change.

-Prior to loading the List
+Prior to loading the List component in both method displayAll

 and method

-, use method removeAll
+displayHighest, use method removeAll of the

-Finally, write the code for method displayAverage
+Finally, write the code for method displayAverage.
+This method

-must update the contents of the Label
+must update the contents of the Label component that displays

 the average percent price change.
-Method displayAverage
+Method displayAverage must

-to determine the average percent price change.
+use method avgPctChange to determine the average percent price change.

 Commenting with Javadoc is required.